One of the questions I’m often asked by readers, is how to pick a blog niche.

 Example #9.
 The 4-Hour Work Week (Blog Niche: Internet Entrepreneurs)

 Tim Ferris is the creator of the 4-Hour Work Week blog.
 His blog niche focuses on ways to efficiently and successfully run an online business.
 Some of his posts include information about streamlining work, outsourcing jobs, and developing time management skills.
 He teaches entrepreneurs how to drastically lower the amount of work they pour into their businesses and give them more time to work on the things they want to such as creativity or innovation.

 He released a book called The 4-Hour Workweek in 2007 and it covered many of the same topics as his blog niche.
 This book quickly became a No.1 bestseller and helped cement his popularity in the blogging world.

-Tim Ferris’ blog includes articles and podcasts covering a range of topics.
+Tim Ferris’ blog includes articles and podcasts covering a range of blog topics.
 Much of his content features successful bloggers, entrepreneurs and other famous people.
 One of his most popular podcast episodes includes Bob Iger, CEO, and Chairman of Disney, which in part inspired me to eventually start a podcast of my own a few years ago.
 If you’re interested in podcasting, be sure to check out my picks for the top podcast hosting providers on the market today.

 Example #10: Notes From the Road (Blog Niche: World Travel)

 Travel blogging is a very popular blog niche, largely because of how many people love traveling—and the fact that there are a lot of different ways to monetize a site in this niche.
 Erik Gauger, creator of the blog, Notes From the Road, uses his love of travel and photography to deliver an entertaining and interesting insight into his world travels.

 Many of his travels include adventure elements such as backpacking in the wilderness, but he also writes about time spent in various global cities.